Mortgage for Non EU Residents

 - that there is at least a reasonable prospect of continuity going forward for the individual in terms of their employment and residence in the UK.

-If you are looking for starting a UK mortgage application as a foreign non-EU applicant.
+If you are looking to start a UK mortgage application as a foreign non-EU applicant.
 In that case, it is clear that some of the above factors will be difficult to identify and clarify for a potential mortgage lender.
 For example, if you have arrived from overseas in the relatively recent past, you may have little to offer by way of credit history or continuity of employment and place of residence in the UK.

 When making a mortgage application, you will typically need to provide evidence that you: